lvclark/polyRAD/README.md

 BiocManager::install("pcaMethods")
 ```

-If you plan to import from VCF, also run
+If you plan to import from or export to VCF, also run

 ```
 BiocManager::install("VariantAnnotation")